The 15 key drivers of employee engagement

-Survey fatigue is a very real thing, and the longer your survey is, the more chance you have of your data being incomplete or biased.
+Survey fatigue is real; the longer your survey is, the more chance you have of your data being incomplete or biased.
 Take the time to ensure that you’re only asking what matters.

 Ask the right questions

 Creating survey questions is tough.
 You need to understand how to phrase your questions, which words to use/not use, and how to order the questions.
 Check out these sample question lists you can use for various contexts in your next employee survey.
 Or, use one of our expert-made employee survey templates.

 Get into the right mindset

-Before even starting with surveys, make sure you’re in the right frame of mind.
+Before starting surveys, ensure you’re in the right frame of mind.
 There’s nothing worse than asking employees for their feedback and not acting on it.
-You need to be grateful for their feedback, open to hearing anything (including negative comments), express gratitude for their openness to share, and be ready to take action.
+Be open to hearing anything (including negative comments), express gratitude for their openness to share, and be ready to take action.